dansinker/twomillion/README.md

 * Servers (A lot of this pricing depends on what you're doing, obviously.)
   * A content-heavy site, without a lot of computing bells and whistles, served smartly, runs around $100/month per million visitors.
   * If you're running EC2 instances or Heroku Dynos--which you'll want to if you're doing any real computing (running news apps, building a custom backend or dynamic frontend, etc)--your pricing will be quite a bit different.
-Feels like a balllllpark is $500-$1500 a month, for relatively lightweight stuff, but you should probably do some calculations:
+Feels like a balllllpark is $500-$1500 a month, for mid-weight stuff, but you should probably do some calculations:
     * [Amazon AWS Calculator](http://calculator.s3.amazonaws.com/index.html)
     * [Heroku Calculator](https://www.heroku.com/pricing)